-2022 Employee Benefit Plan Rates Full-time Active Employees Parker County
+2023 Employee Benefit Plan Rates Full-time Active Employees Denton County

-The health benefit premiums below are shown on a per pay period basis.
+The health benefit premiums shown below are on a per pay period basis.
+Optional life insurance is deducted on a post-tax basis.
 Optional life insurance rates (see #4 below) are shown as a monthly cost per \$1,000 of coverage.
 Refer to the back of this form for important employer "seed-money" and other account contribution information.